floweredscarf/su25/labs/lab02/index.md

 arrayOfArrays[0][0] = 1;
 ```

-Hopefully this all makes sense.
 Alternatively, you can fix the length of each
 array in the array of arrays as the same length like this:

 ```java